parvezk/msthesis-prototypes/ms-prototype-2/README.md

  # Thesis Prototype:

-## Visualize What Deep Network Learns
+## Visualize what deep network learns
 > A visual exploration tool for a visual classifier that explains reasons for a classification decision to an end user.
 <!-- visual classifier that explains the reasons for a classification decision to an end user -->